JonPSmith/EfCore.GenericBizRunner/README.md

 # EfCore.GenericBizRunner

+**NOTE: Version 4.1.0 now requires you to install the NuGet package [GenericServices.StatusGeneric](https://www.nuget.org/packages/GenericServices.StatusGeneric/) in any of your assemblies that needs to interact with the GenericBizRunner's status.**

 EfCore.GenericBizRunner (shortened to GenericBizRunner) is a framework to help build and run business logic when you are using [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) for database accesses.
 Its aim is to totally isolate the business logic from other parts of the application, especially the user presentation/UI layers.
 It provides the following features:

 * A standard pattern for writing business logic, including helper classes.